zYros90/personal-web-presentation/content/projects/go-boilerplate-v1.md

 Actors can use gRPC or REST API.

-Right now supports rest api and writing to sql databases.
-The plan is to add caching (redis), a client for message broker(kafka), a second microservice and grpc calls.
+All Data is saved in PostgreSQL and cached in Redis.

 ![](/images/boilerplate-vision.svg)

 The project layout is inspired by the [kratos](https://github.com/go-kratos/kratos) framework which uses DDD and clean architecture design.

-Because of the clean architecture design you can change between different http frameworks or ORMs without breaking anything.
+Because of the clean architecture design you can change between different http frameworks, databases or ORMs without breaking anything.

 #### Project State:
 In development